-Zoomdata excels as a Hadoop data visualization tool and can connect directly to HDFS as well as to SQL-on-Hadoop technologies such as Impala, Hive, SparkSQL, Presto and more.
-It also connects to big data sources like search, streaming, and NoSQL via smart connectors—unique data processing frameworks developed on native API's.
-Beyond that, as users interact with data visualizations, Zoomdata takes the query to the data using patented micro-queries.
-This is critical for achieving scalability.
-We don't build cubes and lenses or move data to another data store.
+As we've explained, Zoomdata excels as a Hadoop analytics and data visualization tool and can connect directly to HDFS as well as to SQL-on-Hadoop technologies.
+Beyond that, as users interact with data visualizations, Zoomdata takes the query to the data using patented Data Sharpening with micro-queries.
+This is critical to achieving speed of thought performance on Hadoop.
+Unlike other BI tools, we don't build cubes or move data to another data store inside of or outside of Hadoop.

 As you look under the hood of Zoomdata, you'll see how we leverage Spark, Impala, Kudu, and other technologies for hyperscale performance.